Study Abroad visas and immigration

-If you will be travelling to the UK on a passport issued by a country outside the EU/EEA or Switzerland, you will need a visa to enter the UK.
+If you will be travelling to the UK on a passport issued by a country outside the UK or Ireland, you will need a visa to enter the UK.
 You may be subject to additional restrictions while you are in the UK.

 What type of visa should I apply for?

-There are two types of visas that Study Abroad students can apply for:
+There are 2 types of visas that Study Abroad students can apply for:

-* Short-term study visa for students on courses of 6 months or less
+- Standard Visitor visa for students on courses of 6 months or less.

-* Tier 4 (General) student visa for students on courses that are longer than 6 months and/or students who wish to work while in the UK
+- Student route visa for students on courses that are longer than 6 months and/or students who wish to work while in the UK.

 Please ensure that you obtain the correct type of visa.
 It will not be possible to change your immigration status after you arrive in the UK.